 Currently serving as the Government Relations Director at National Young Farmers Coalition, Vanessa uncovered her passion for mobilizing resources to help young farmers succeed in agriculture and fight climate change while at URI.
-She says the Honors Program "equipped me with a lot of the skills to apply myself as a student leader... and gave me the skills to seek professional development opportunities that I didn't know existed... or that I was worthy to get."
-Read more about Vanessa here: https://web.uri.edu/ honors/garcia-polanco/
+She says the honors program "equipped me with a lot of the skills to apply myself as a student leader... and gave me the skills to seek professional development opportunities that I didn't know existed... or that I was worthy to get."
+Read more about Vanessa here: https://web.uri.edu/honors/garcia-polanco/

-OFFICE OF NATIONAL Fellowships & Academic Opportunities
+OFFICE OF NATIONAL FELLOWSHIPS & ACADEMIC OPPORTUNITIES

 Led by Honors Assistant Director Kathleen Maher, the Office of National Fellowships and Academic Opportunities (ONFAO) offers guidance and support to students applying for prestigious external fellowships and scholarships.
 These opportunities are not restricted to Honors Program students; the office works with students from any student background who meet the eligibility requirements.
 This includes graduate students for certain international awards, as well as recent alumni.
-During the academic year 2022-2023 over 145 applications were supported, over 300 1-1 meetings and 20 workshops and information sessions were held.
+During the academic year 2022-2023 over 145 applications were supported, over 300 1-1 meetings (30 to 60 minutes in length) and 20 workshops and information sessions were held.